zorko-io/zorko-platform/apps/sso-gateway/README.md

  Frontend clients/apps:
   For all the frontend clients that are represented by browser applications will be using the "public" access type.
   In this case the keyckoak service will provide the out of box login page.

+Configuration Client Side SSO

+1. run the keycloak server and mysql server
+    ```sudo docker-compose -f docker-compose.yaml up```

+2. Navigating in a browser to localhost:8080.
+By default the username: admin, password: admin.
+    - create realm with the name "zorko" (could be any but currently it is hardcoded in client side)
+    - create a client with clientId "frontend" (could be any but currently it is hardcoded in client side)
+    - chose the Login Theme
+    - choose access-type as "public"
+    - set Root Url as "http://localhost:8086/" (host of a webpack dev server)
+    - set Valid Redirect URIs as "http://localhost:8086/*"
+    - set Web Origins as "*"
+    - save
+3. Install all client libraries
+    - navigate to folder /sso-gateway/client/
+    - run ```npm i```
+4. Start the client
+    - run ```npm run start```